monyhar/monyhar/monyhar/docs/mac_build_instructions.md

 `--NSDocumentRevisionsDebugMode YES` to the launch arguments, and the `YES` gets interpreted as a URL to open.

-If you have problems building, join us in `#chromium` on `irc.freenode.net` and ask there.
-Be sure that the [waterfall](https://build.chromium.org/buildbot/waterfall/) is green and the tree is open before checking out.
+If you have problems building, join us in `#monyhar` on `irc.freenode.net` and ask there.
+Be sure that the [waterfall](https://build.monyhar.org/buildbot/waterfall/) is green and the tree is open before checking out.
 This will increase your chances of success.

 ### Improving performance of `git status`